LucieBertiere/Rating-toxic-comments/README.md

 #### Using Linear Regression

 Linear Regression is a supervized machine learning method where the model is going to find between the independent and dependent variables the best fit linear line.
+The advantage of this algorithm is that it is very easy to implement.
+It models a target value, here the score explained in the following lines.
 For this model, we created a score being the sum of the six categories of comments and we added more weights (weights = 3) to the comments of *severe toxic*, *threat* and *identity hate* to give them more importance in the data.
+We only kept 25 000 words to train our model at first, and then we tried with the first 30 000 words.
+However, by increasing the number of words, the accuracy deteriorates: from 0.685 to 0.676.
+We also tried with all the words in the dataset but it only improved the accuracy a bit with respect to the first case.
+We got 0.676.